BenKite/stat-cast/README.md

 Python/stat-cast-request.py

-Python/handedness.py

 R/pitcher_summary.R

 Python/player_images.py

 R/pitcher_report.R

 Once the scouting.tex file is written I compile it with pdflatex.
-I usually complie it twice to ensure that the table of contents is correct.
+I complie it twice to ensure that the table of contents is correct.
 There are usually a few files missing when compiling (e.g., a pitcher with one appearance and no balls put into play).